Working directory¶

 Example source files: docs/getting_started/workdir/

-Create a top-level plan.py
+Create a top-level plan.py as follows:

 #!/usr/bin/env python3